 constexpr – needs a writeup – (in C++:11 , encouraged heavy stack use and possible exhaustion).

-The primitive numeric types of C++, for historical reasons, allow a variety of implicit conversions, some of which are unsafe.
-C++ class types, in contrast, have strictly limited implicit operations and conversions, and may practically be used in place of primitive numeric types.
 Narrowly tailored number-like class types, such as time_point and duration, improve safety by providing only safe and appropriate operations.
-User-defined types tailored to a particular use case can provide additional safetyC++ was initially defined as a syntactic superset of the C programming language: adding object oriented features such as classes, encapsulation, dynamic dispatch, namespaces and templates.
+User-defined types tailored to a particular use case can provide additional safety.

+C++ was initially defined as a syntactic superset of the C programming language: adding object oriented features such as classes, encapsulation, dynamic dispatch, namespaces and templates.
 It was a “syntactic superset” because whilst there is a core of C++ that is syntactically identical to C, it has always been the case that there are subtle semantic differences between the two, for example:

 Historically, C permitted the use of a function before its declaration (though this is now deprecated in C) .
 This is illegal in C++